Optimization

 How you write directly affects whether AI platforms can use your content.
 There are a few principles we've found make the biggest difference:

 Direct and Answer-First: Start every section with a clear answer to the question the section addresses.
 Don't bury the answer three paragraphs deep under context-setting.
 State the answer, then provide the supporting detail.
 When a potential client reads "In Illinois, the statute of limitations for filing a personal injury claim after a car accident is two years from the date of the accident," they get what they need right away.
 The AI system parsing your page gets what it needs, too.
+The target for lead answers under question-format headings is 40 to 60 words.

 Conversational and Question-Structured: Use headings that mirror how people actually ask questions.
 Swap out generic headings like "Damages" for something like "What Damages Can I Recover After a Car Accident in Chicago?"
 That tells AI systems exactly what each section answers, which makes matching your content to user queries far more straightforward.